genshinsim/gcsim/ui/packages/docs/docs/guides/building_a_simulation_basic_tutorial.md

 ![show buff duration](opt_2.png)

-This highlight on the F column is a little helper that shows how long that the particular buff that you click on lasts.
+This highlight on the F column is a little helper that shows how long the particular buff that you click on lasts.
 When the blue highlight fades is when that buff expires.
 So now we can scroll down and find where the Raiden burst buff expires:

 ![raiden burst buff expires](opt_3.png)

 From this picture, we can see that the last normal attack started on frame 976, and the buff expires 980.
-This shows that our 15 normal attacks lines up perfectly and fits into the burst duration perfectly!
+This shows that our 15 normal attacks line up perfectly and fit into the burst duration perfectly!
 We didn't need to do anything.

 ### Optimizing particles

-Another important aspect of optimizing a rotation involves taking a look at energy and making sure the right character is catching the particle.
-If you are familiar with this particular team, you may know that Xiangling is one of the more energy hungry character of the team.
-One potential optimization we can make is look at if there are ways to increase her energy gain.
+Another important aspect of optimizing a rotation involves taking a look at energy and making sure the right character is catching the particles.
+If you are familiar with this particular team, you may know that Xiangling is one of the more energy hungry characters of the team.
+One potential optimization we can make is to look for ways to increase her energy gain.

-Let's start by going back into the debug, and showing just the actions + energy and see what we can find:
+Let's start by going back into the sample, and showing just the actions + energy and seeing what we can find:

 ![energy only settings](opt_4.png)